Meet our Staff

 Born in Port Townsend and a Port Townsend High School graduate, Spencer is stoked to work in – and for – the community he grew up in.

-Brian Bochat – Critical Repair Specialist
+Brian Bochat – Repair Specialist

 Brian grew up about an hour outside New York City on Long Island.
 After his education at Northeastern University and the State University of New York, where he earned a BA, adventure called loudly, leading him north to Alaska.